Why Is My Air Conditioner Making That Sound?

 The evaporator is what removes heat from inside air, while the condenser releases that warm air into the outside.
 Then the compressor moves refrigerant between the evaporator and the condenser to chill the indoor air, and the blower disperses cool air inside.
 And of course, there’s a thermostat that regulates how cool you want the inside of your home to be.

 All these complicated processes carried out by these moving parts make noise.
-Some noises are fine, and others may be something to worry about.
+While some noises are perfectly normal, others might raise concerns.

 “Normal” Noises